-Fig. 8.
-Experimental XRS for sample B (red lines) at $\theta_i = 3000$ arcsec, assuming the fit 'B' to model the stack structure, compared with the simulated ones from the PSD evolution (black lines): (a) considering only the point-like defects of Fig. 5a and (b) considering all the visual defects in the AFM maps.
-(For interpretation of the references to color in this figure caption, the reader is referred to the web version of this article.)
+Figure 8: Experimental XRS for sample B (red lines) at $\theta_i = 3000$ arcsec, assuming the fit 'B' to model the stack structure, compared with the simulated ones from the PSD evolution (black lines): (a) considering only the point-like defects of Fig. 5a, (b) considering all the visual defects in the AFM maps.

-Fig. 9.
-Experimental XRS for sample B (red lines) at $\theta_i = 2200$ arcsec, assuming the fit 'B' to model the stack structure, compared with the simulated ones from the PSD evolution (black lines) including all the visual defects in the AFM maps.
-(For interpretation of the references to color in this figure caption, the reader is referred to the web version of this article.)
+Figure 9: Experimental XRS for sample B (red lines) at $\theta_i = 2200$ arcsec, assuming the fit 'B' to model the stack structure, compared with the simulated ones from the PSD evolution (black lines) including all the visual defects in the AFM maps.